h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Although H2O has made it easy for non-experts to experiment with machine learning, there is still a fair bit of knowledge and background in data science that is required to produce high-performing machine learning models.
 Deep Neural Networks in particular are notoriously difficult for a non-expert to tune properly.
 In order for machine learning software to truly be accessible to non-experts, we have designed an easy-to-use interface which automates the process of training a large selection of candidate models.
 H2O's AutoML can also be a helpful tool for the advanced user, by providing a simple wrapper function that performs a large number of modeling-related tasks that would typically require many lines of code, and by freeing up their time to focus on other aspects of the data science pipeline tasks such as data-preprocessing, feature engineering and model deployment.

-H2O's AutoML can be used for automating the machine learning workflow, which includes automatic training and tuning of many models within a user-specified time-limit.
-The user can also use a performance metric-based stopping criterion for the AutoML process rather than a specific time constraint.  `Stacked Ensembles <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html>`__ will be automatically trained on collections of individual models to produce highly predictive ensemble models which, in most cases, will be the top performing models in the AutoML Leaderboard.
+H2O's AutoML can be used for automating the machine learning workflow, which includes automatic training and tuning of many models within a user-specified time-limit.  `Stacked Ensembles <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html>`__ will be automatically trained on collections of individual models to produce highly predictive ensemble models which, in most cases, will be the top performing models in the AutoML Leaderboard.

 AutoML Interface
 ----------------

-The H2O AutoML interface is designed to have as few parameters as possible so that all the user needs to do is point to their dataset, identify the response column and optionally specify a time constraint, a maximum number of models constraint, and early stopping parameters.
+The H2O AutoML interface is designed to have as few parameters as possible so that all the user needs to do is point to their dataset, identify the response column and optionally specify a time constraint or limit on the number of total models trained.

 In both the R and Python API, AutoML uses the same data-related arguments, ``x``, ``y``, ``training_frame``, ``validation_frame``, as the other H2O algorithms.
 Most of the time, all you'll need to do is specify the data arguments.
-You can then configure values for ``max_runtime_secs`` and/or ``max_models`` to set explicit time or number-of-model limits on your run, or you can set those values high and configure the early stopping arguments to take care of the rest.
+You can then configure values for ``max_runtime_secs`` and/or ``max_models`` to set explicit time or number-of-model limits on your run.

 Required Parameters
 ~~~~~~~~~~~~~~~~~~~